holler4amarshall/questionnaire-auto-tests-demo-with-cucumber/README.md

 4) My Zingtree solution focusses on the various definitions of a parent, but does not, however, present the options at a single "step 4".
 I would build this differently if doing this project again.
 Especially, I would focus on improving the usability, design and workflow of the questions/form.
 Ideally, this would be presented as a Single Page Application, and the fields to be populated for the required parents should appear dynamically at Step 4.
 Additionally, please note error where the solution GOES TO step 4 for orphans, instead of skipping step 4.

-5) As per above, there is an error in the cucumber feature files, whereby any orphans are directed TO step 4, instead of skipping step 4.
+5) As per above, there was an error in the cucumber feature files, whereby any orphans are directed TO step 4, instead of skipping step 4.
+This was corrected in the latest commit, but wasn't included in the original report PDF in email.